md-moijul/july-juddah/docs/architecture.md

 #### State Management Architecture

-For V1.0, state will be managed locally within the `generator-view.tsx` component using the standard React `useState` hook to manage the form inputs.
+For V1.0, state will be managed using Zustand.
 Global state management is not required.

 #### Routing Architecture